Why was William F. Buckley famous?

 As a self-proclaimed aficionado of western civilization, Buckley’s tastes were traditional and often extravagant.
 He enjoyed an array of stereotypically upper-class hobbies, including skiing, opera, sailing, and playing the harpsichord.
 He would often exile himself to a chalet in Switzerland to write in a distraction-free environment, and was fluent in both French and Spanish from a young age.

 Buckley had an active social life, and accompanied by his glamorous wife Patricia (1926-2007), was a fixture at high-society parties.
-Privately, however, the Buckley marriage was often cold and tense, as was his relationship with his only son, Christopher (b.
+Privately, however, the Buckley marriage was often cold and tense, as was his relationship with his only child, Christopher (b.
 1952).
 A proud workaholic, he wrote several books documenting his busy schedule, which only lessened once age and disease took their toll.
 His favorite food was peanut butter, and he was buried with a jar of it.